JoeAnderton/FT_Sprint/README.md

 Your main focus should be adding the bindings in FT_SprintCharacter.cpp lines 95-97

+The input follows the same logic as start and stop jumping, follow that inpuit mapping and context, you can debug the code with:
+UE_LOG(LogTemp, Warning, TEXT("Sprinting"));

 For the medium and hard challenges look in the FT_SprintCharacter Constructor (AFT_SprintCharacter::AFT_SprintCharacter()), notice the template shows us how to change key values.

 ## Changes from me: